vubiostat/OneDrive2R/README.md

 data  <- read.shared(drive, "/SomeDir/sharedata.csv")
 ```

+## Terms

+* OneDrive
+One's personal cloud storage provided by Microsoft.
+Tied to your login email.
+* SharePoint
+An organization's presence for content, collaboration, workflows, team sites.
+The term also refers to the to browser-based app to access Microsoft365 tools.
+* Shared File
+A file shared to you from OneDrive or SharePoint.
+* Sync
+When a file is set to 'sync', it gets written locally to the drive.
+If another copy is changed, this one gets the updates written to it.
+By default a file is not set to 'sync', but the first time one access the file it automatically sets the file 'sync'.
+* Mount / Mapping
+When a file or directory is 'mounted' or 'mapped' this allows the files to appear locally, under a drive such as "C:\".

+New files from the cloud are online-only by default, not taking up disk space.
+Files are downloaded to the device if a user opens them or chooses the option to “Always keep on this device” from the context menu in File Explorer.

 ## FAQ

 ### _Why would I want to do this when OneDrive copies data locally?_

 Having confidential data containing private health information (PHI) or private identifying information (PII) on a portable computing device is a security risk.
 Some institutions even mandate by policy that PHI/PII are never stored on a portable computing device.
-At odds with this is when Microsoft OneDrive/SharePoint is an approved method of data storage and access because by _default_ it stores the data locally when the data is mapped!
-This is a seemingly impossible to comply with situation when needing to analyze confidential data in a secure manner using R.
+At odds with this is when Microsoft OneDrive/SharePoint is an approved method of data storage and access because by _default_  any data access locally writes it to disk!
+This is a seemingly impossible to comply with situation when needing to analyze confidential data in a secure manner using R when it's stored in OneDrive.

 This package loads the data directly into memory in an R environment.
-Giving the user peace of mind about utilizing good security practices around sensitive data.
+Giving the user peace of mind about utilizing good security practices around sensitive data and keeping it off disk.

 ### _How do I find the path to shared file?_